Did you ever got confused about how to pass stock market entries in Tally as trading?

 Entire video is based on Stock Trading and NOT investing.

-When you create an entry for trading in stock market, entry will be reflected in:
+When you create an entry for trading in stock market in Tally, entry will be reflected in:

 - Balance Sheet